cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 ```

-**Encrypted Credentials Sidenote**
+**Encrypted Credentials Side Note**

+Running `bin/rails credentials:edit` will open the main encrypted credentials file.
+All the credentials in this file will apply to _all_ environments unless we have a specific environment file.

-Running `bin/rails credentials:edit` note: For VSCode you may need to run `EDITOR="code --wait" bin/rails credentials:edit`.
+**note:** For VSCode you may need to run `EDITOR="code --wait" bin/rails credentials:edit`.
 If your using another editor besides VSCode and are seeing issues getting your encrypted credentials to open, swap `EDITOR=code` with whatever editor your using `EDITOR=sublime`

-(find that vs code hack thing)

-will open
-the main encrypted creds file.
-All the credentials in this file will apply to
-_all_ environments unless we have a specifc env file.

 <!-- VS Code credentials edit -->
 <!-- `EDITOR="code --wait" bin/rails credentials:edit` -->